Arthur Morris/BIRDS AS ART

 What’s Up?

-This blog past makes seventeen days in a row with a new blog post.
-This one took less than an hour to prepare.
+This blog past makes thirty-three days in a row with a new blog post.
+This one took about 2 hours to prepare.
 Please remember …

 Please Remember